STRIDES/NIHCloudLabAzure/notebooks/SpleenLiverSegmentation/README.md

 - !python -c "import matplotlib" || pip install -q matplotlib

 ## Dependencies
 _It is recommended to use an NVIDIA GPU for training.
-If the user does not have access to a NVIDIA GPU then it is recommended to skip the training cells._
+If the user does not have access to a NVIDIA GPU then it is recommended to skip the training cells.
+You may need to search several regions to find available GPUs_

 The following packages and versions were installed during the testing of this notebook:
 - MONAI version: 1.3.0